igrorp/pre-miRNA-plot/README.md

 <h3 id="labels">Styles</h3>

-You
+Pre-miRNA-plot has 5 different styles for creating the image for the precursor.
+Below there is how the final image looks like and

 <h3 id="colors">Colors</h3>

-<p>You can choose which colors will be used to highlight the miRNAs within the precursor.
-You can choose predefined colors (blue, red, green, purple, pink, yellow, cyan, white, black and orange) or select a particular color tone informing its RGB code.
+<p>You can set which colors will be used to highlight the miRNAs within the precursor.
+Choose between predefined colors (blue, red, green, purple, pink, yellow, cyan, white, black and orange) or select a particular color tone informing its RGB code.
 </p><blockquote> You can get RGB codes from selected colors in this <a href="[https://www.w3schools.com/colors/colors_picker.asp](https://www.w3schools.com/colors/colors_picker.asp)">website</a><p></p></blockquote>If you wanted to set the colors to green and blue, for example, you would have to type:

 <pre><code>premirnaplot your_file.txt -c green blue</code></pre>